aivarsyo/agne-portfolio/README.md

 This portfolio was built using Frontity framework as a middleman.
+It allows using React instead of default PHP for the Wordpress themes.
 Wordpress is used as CMS, so the user can change the content by its liking.